-In addition to the qualifying conditions, the company must have filed in time its annual return and financial statements for the current year and the preceding year with the Registrar of Companies47.
+In addition to the qualifying conditions, the company must have filed on time its annual return and financial statements for the current year and the preceding year with the Registrar of Companies53.
+A company that failed to comply with this requirement, is not entitled to avail of audit exemption for 2 years following the breach54.